Enriched structure-semantics adjunctions and monad-theory equivalences for subcategories of arities: The structure--semantics adjunction

-We first establish the characterization of strictly $\J$-algebraic $\V$-functors, for which we can also assume (4) without loss of generality, in view of \ref{discrete_iso}.
-By Proposition \ref{unitinvertible}, $G$ is strictly $\J$-algebraic iff the unit morphism $\sfE_{(\A, G)} : (\A, G) \to \Sem\Str G$ of the structure--semantics adjunction \eqref{strsemadjunction} is invertible, iff (by the definition of $\sfE_{(\A, G)}$ in Definition \ref{unitmorphism}) the following commutative square in $\V'\CAT$ is a pullback
+Using these observations, we now establish the given characterization of strictly $\J$-algebraic $\V$-functors, for which we can also assume (4) without loss of generality, in view of \ref{discrete_iso}.
+By Proposition \ref{unitinvertible}, $G$ is strictly $\J$-algebraic iff the unit morphism $\sfE_{(\A, G)} : (\A, G) \to \Sem\Str G$ of the structure--semantics adjunction \eqref{strsemadjunction} is invertible, iff (by the definition of $\sfE_{(\A, G)}$ in Definition \ref{unitmorphism}) the square \eqref{eq:algebraic_pb} is a pullback in $\V'\CAT$.
+Since $G$ and $[\tau_G, 1]$ are discrete isofibrations \eqref{discrete_iso} and $N_j : \C \to \left[\J^\op, \V\right]$ is fully faithful, we deduce from \cite[Lemma 14]{BourkeGarner} that the commutative square \eqref{eq:algebraic_pb} is a pullback iff (a) $\widetilde{m}_G$ is fully faithful, and (b) a presheaf $X : \Str G \to \V$ is in the essential image of $\widetilde{m}_G$ iff $X \circ \tau_G : \J^\op \to \V$ is in the essential image of $N_j : \C \to \left[\J^\op, \V\right]$, i.e.~is a $j$-nerve.
+But (a) is equivalent to (2) as noted above, while (b) is equivalent to (3) since the essential image of $\widetilde{m}_G$ consists of the $j_F$-nerves.
+Thus the desired characterization of strictly $\J$-algebraic $\V$-functors is proved.